Building a more complete record of earthquakes in the North to understand earthquake physics

 A 15-fold increase in detected earthquakes

-Our resulting earthquake catalogue for the region stretching from Jan Mayen to the North Pole comprises more than 400 000 earthquakes, a 15-fold increase from the previous catalogue containing 27 000 earthquakes.
+The resulting earthquake catalogue for the region stretching from Jan Mayen to the North Pole comprises more than 400 000 earthquakes, a 15-fold increase from the previous catalogue containing 27 000 earthquakes.
 Depending on the region, this catalogue is complete down to a magnitude that is 1 to 1.5 units lower than previously, with event parameter uncertainties that are up to 10 times smaller.
-It enables us to identify new earthquake sequences and study patterns in seismicity based on which we will be able to recognize spatial and temporal changes in seismic activity, and understand the physical processes through which earthquakes in the region interact.
+It enables the researchers to identify new earthquake sequences, study seismicity patterns, and recognize spatial and temporal changes in seismic activity.
+This, in turn, helps understand the physical processes governing the interactions of earthquakes in the region.